tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “What, so I can have another blonde bitch clone to give me trouble?
-Listen, if you’d have killed her, I would’ve let you go to the island toll free–hell, I might’ve even let you leave–but you didn’t,” he said. “ So now, it’s time to tie up loose ends.”
+Listen, if you’d have killed her, I would’ve let you go to the island toll free–hell, I might’ve even let you go home–but you didn’t,” he said. “ So now, it’s time to tie up loose ends.”